CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 static final int TREEIFY_THRESHOLD = 8;
 ```

-*Attention: the keyword `transient` is for Java `serialization`, which indicates that these fields are ignored in serializaiton.
+*Attention: the keyword `transient` is for Java `serialization`, which indicates that these fields will be ignored in serializaiton.

 `table` is the array that stores buckets.
 Every bucket is a linked list (or a red-black tree). `Node` simply implements the interface `Map.Entry`, storing key-value maps.